Ontotext-AD/now-docs/_v1_0_0-docs/data-behind.md

 #### How do exact matches work?
 During the generation of the dataset we combined LOD instances into clusters and for each cluster an Ontotext URI is assigned.
-To extend the interoperability between our system and external clients and to provide an option for future upgrades of the dataset from exteranal sources we keep all LOD URIs and they can be provided upon request.
+To extend the interoperability between our system and external clients and to provide an option for future upgrades of the dataset from external sources we keep all LOD URIs and they can be provided upon request.

 #### How are ontotext instance URIs generated and why?
 Each URI identifies a cluster of object found in different dataset that we identified to represent a unique object.
 We generate these URIs using a modified version of Flake (A decentralized, k-ordered id generation service) which guarantee there are no duplicated identifiers.
 Flake produces short identifiers which can be represented using 64 bit numbers which also lowers the space required by different indexes in the system.